denniscwylie/maclearn/README.md

 packages and/or python libraries such as including pandas and sklearn).

-## R packages used:
+## R packages

 ### from CRAN

-The command below can be run within an R session to install most of the required packages from CRAN; **some of these may take a while to install, recommend installation prior to class.**
+The command below can be run within an R session to install most of the required packages from CRAN; **some of these may take a while to install, recommend installation prior to class if you intend to run the R scripts.**

 ```R
 install.packages(c('ada', 'caret', 'devtools', 'e1071', 'ggplot2',